Lucy Moore (botanist): Early life and education

-Moore was born in Warkworth, New Zealand, on 14 July 1906, the daughter of Janet Morison and Harry Blomfield Moore.
-Her father was a local librarian and keen amateur naturalist.
+Moore was born in Warkworth, New Zealand, on 14 July 1906, the daughter of Janet Morison and Harry Blomfield Moore, and the grand-daughter of William and Frances Moore.
+William was also known as "Rainbow Will", from his gold prospecting days in the Coromandel area.
+Frances was a sister of Charles Blomfield, a well-known nineteenth-century New Zealand landscape painter.
+Moore's father was a local librarian and keen amateur naturalist.
 She went to primary school at Warkworth and then left home to attend Epsom Girls' Grammar school in Auckland.
 She won both a Junior and a Senior National Scholarship at Epsom Girls' as well as a University National Scholarship after enrolling as a student at Auckland University College in 1925.
+Moore's first significant piece of research was completed in the Coromandel region, north of her grand-father's gold claim.
+She met her lifelong friend, Lucy Cranwell, at Auckland University and together they enjoyed tramping.
 Moore graduated MSc with first-class honours in 1929 under the direction of the botanist T. L. Lancaster.
 Her thesis was on the root parasite Dactylanthus.